Oklahoma Sooners’ Horse-Drawn Wagon Crashes During Game Against West Virginia, Video Captures The Mayhem

-Oklahoma’s football team was sailing against West Virginia on Saturday.
-The team’s iconic horse-drawn wagon was a different story.
+On Saturday, Oklahoma’s football team was sailing against West Virginia.
+However, the team’s iconic horse-drawn wagon was a different story.

 During Saturday’s Big 12 college football matchup, the Sooners cheerleading team drove the horse-drawn wagon onto the field during a break in play in the second quarter.
-As video from the game showed, the crew driving the horses tried to make a turn too sharp, sending the wagon crashing to the ground and leading the horses to run off.
+As seen in a video taken at the game, the crew driving the horses tried to make a turn too sharp, sending the wagon crashing to the ground and leading the horses to run off.

-The team’s iconic wagon is known as the Sooner Schooner, pulled by two white ponies.
+The team’s iconic wagon is known as the Sooner Schooner, which is pulled by two white ponies.
 It is meant to serve as a replica for the wagon that settlers used when racing in to settle the Oklahoma Territory — which is where the team also gets its nickname.
-The term “sooners” referred to those who tried to get a head start on the Land Run of 1889 that allowed people to claim land in the Oklahoma territory.
+The term “sooners” referred to those who tried to get a head start on the Land Run of 1889, which allowed people to claim land in the Oklahoma territory.

 Video of the wagon crashing quickly made its way around social media, with many sharing views on whether it was necessary for the team to drive the wagon onto the field during breaks in play.

-The actual football team for the Sooners was riding much better on Saturday, taking a 28-7 lead late into the second quarter as they looked to remain undefeated.
+The Sooners football team was having a much better time on Saturday, taking a 28-7 lead late into the second quarter as they looked to maintain their undefeated status.

 Oklahoma is on a roll, literally.
 After Oklahoma Sooners QB Jalen Hurts runs in a TD against the West Virginia #Mountaineers defense.
 OU's horse wagon tips over sending cheer leaders to the ground! #CFB #CFB150 #CollegeFootball #WVUvsOU @CFBPlayoff #Big12 pic.twitter.com/c7CtrEor5L